 - Explainable AI

 The main focus of our research group concerning audit analytics is process mining, which is a family of automated process analysis techniques.
-Other then Event Analytics, we centre our research around the process mining type process discovery and conformance checking.
+Other than Behavioural Analytics, we centre our research around the process mining type process discovery and conformance checking.
 On the one hand, the auditor can gain an understanding of the client’s business environment with process discovery.
 On the other hand, conformance checking enables the auditor to detect process deviations within the same business environment.

 Our research aims to improve conformance checking techniques to make it fully adoptable for risk assessment in the context of a financial statement audit.
 For further questions about this topic or collaborations, you can contact prof. dr. Mieke Jans.